UTDATECPIRL/Winsor-McKoi/README.md

 * Open the Fish Scene in the Unity Project from the folder (Winsor-McKoi/Unity_Project) and change the COM port in the Presence GameObject to the port selected in the Arduino IDE.

 ## Running the application
 * Open the .wekproj file in the folder (Winsor-McKoi/ML_Component) from within the wekinator application and click run.
 * Run the Unity application in the folder (Winsor-McKoi/Build).
 Follow the guide below to explore the fish's behaviours.

 ### Demo Guide:
+The project launches in the standing paper mode and then waits for presence to be detected by the ultrasonic sensor.
+Once presence is detected it allows the user to interact with the remaining gestures.
+If you are running the demo without the arduino set up use the keyboard key "T" to get past the presence detection stage and move on to hand gesture recognition.

 **Input 1 (Keyboard Keys)** | **Input 2 (Gestures)** | **Action**
 ------------ | ------------- | ------------